ten-protocol/ten-test/README.md

-├── artifacts            # Artifacts used during test execution (e.g. Obscuro wallet extension) ├── src                  # The project source root for test execution │    └── python          # Python source code as extension to pysys for ethereum interaction ├── tests                # The project test root for all tests │    ├── external        # Tests against contract supplied externally │    ├── generic         # Network agnostic tests
+├── artifacts            # Artifacts used during test execution (e.g. Obscuro wallet extension) ├── src                  # The project source root for test execution │    └── python          # Python source code as extension to pysys for ethereum interaction ├── tests                # The project test root for all tests │    ├── generic         # Network agnostic tests
 │    └── obscuro         # Obscuro specific tests
 └── utils                # The project utils root for utilities used by the tests
-    └── contracts        # A library of smart contracts
+     ├── contracts       # A library of smart contracts └── docker          # Used to build and run a linux docker container to run the tests
 ```

-The [.user.properties](./.user.properties) template file should be copied and renamed to the username of the account
-executing the tests e.g. `.fredjones.properties`.
-As this file will contain private keys of accounts used for testing
+The [.default.properties](./.default.properties) file contains properties for running the tests that are common to any
+user running the tests.
+User specific properties should be added into a `.username.properties` file at the root of the
-it should never be committed back into the main repo (the [.gitignore](./.gitignore) should prevent this).
-See the
+project.
+As this file could contain sensitive data it should never be committed back into the main repo (the
-[.user.properties](./.user.properties) for more information on the properties that need to be setup.
+[.gitignore](./.gitignore) should prevent this).
+Properties will first be looked for in a `.username.properties` should
+it exist, and if not will fall back to the default properties.

 Setup
 -----